justin8953/softwaregrouproject/Note/development_note/Github.md

     ```

 #### 3. Inspecting a repository
-  - `git status` : command displays the state of the working directory and the staging area.
+  - `git status` : command displays the state of the working directory and the staging area. **Need to Understand**
     - Status output does not show you any information regarding the committed project history. you need to use `git log`.
   - `git tag`: used to capture a point in history that is used for a marked version release [**More Usage See Here**](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag)
   - `git blame`: This is used to explore the history of specific code and answer questions about what, how, and why the code was added to a repository.